-There is no legal minimum monthly orphan's pension.
+There is no minimum monthly orphan's pension.

-All survivor benefits combined must not exceed 100% of the pension the deceased received or would have been entitled to receive; otherwise, survivor pensions are reduced proportionately.
+All survivor benefits combined must not exceed 100% of the pension the deceased received or would have been entitled to receive.

 Benefit adjustment: Benefits are adjusted annually in January according to changes in the consumer price index and the national average wage.